EnvisionDoc/iam/system/system_overview.md

 # System Management Overview

- OU owner can manage the navigation panel and the lifecycle of organizations in the system management menu. <!--audit organization application, decade 不支持-->
+ OU owner can manage the navigation panel and the lifecycle of organizations in the system management menu.

 ## Key Functionalities